 Depending on your specific dietary restrictions and the nature of your allergies, you might find it challenging to obtain certain nutrients from food alone.
 Discuss with your healthcare team whether you might benefit from dietary supplements.
 However, ensure these supplements do not contain allergens or compounds that could interfere with your cancer treatment.

 Lastly, remember the importance of personalized advice.
-Each individuals situation is unique, so consult with a dietitian specialized in oncology.
+Each in situation is unique, so consult with a dietitian specialized in oncology.
 They can help you create a meal plan that meets your nutritional needs, respects your dietary restrictions, and supports your treatment and recovery journey.

 Maintaining a balanced diet while managing allergies during cancer treatment is challenging, but with careful planning and professional guidance, you can support your health and well-being.